 1. Breed to the standard, and our ideal of the standard, as closely as possible.

 2. To breed for superior health and longevity, following ethical standards set forth by the Golden Retriever Club of America, by conducting recommend health exams for hips, elbows, eyes, and hearts.
 We also conduct full panel DNA tests on all our dogs for every test available to Goldens.
-(We are members of our national and local golden club, the Greater Louisville Golden Retriever Club, as well as the Tri-State Hunt Retriever Club)

 3. To compliment and improve upon our dogs.